 - On a warm day, place seedlings in an outdoor location that is protected from direct sunlight and wind for a couple of hours, bringing them back inside to a warm place at night.

 - Place the seedlings in dappled shade, with some exposure to direct sunshine, gradually increasing the amount of time per day, but bring them back inside for the night.

 - While they are still in their pots or trays, increase their exposure to direct sunlight and leave them out overnight.

 - If possible, choose a cloudy day to transplant your seedlings to their permanent growing spots and water well after planting.

 If frost is expected over the next week or two, be sure to protect your plants with frost cover.
 Unfortunately with hail and strong, cold winds, your plants can suffer damage, no matter how carefully you’ve hardened them off.

-All your busyness in preparation, sowing seeds and planting out, combined with routine care during the season, increases your likelihood of success with healthy crops and continuous harvest.
-The next biggest challenge will be choosing between freezing, preserving and clamping to store your vegetables!
+All your busyness in preparing, sowing, and planting, combined with routine care during the season, increases your likelihood of success with healthy crops and continuous harvest.
+The next biggest challenge will be choosing between freezing, preserving, or dehydrating your vegetables!